JeffDeCola/concourse-resource-template/docs/_includes/README.md

 ```

 Note: You will need to put your `((git_private_key))` in a .credentials
-file in the root of this repo to get this repo.
+file in the root of this repo.